Who was Civil War officer John Bell Hood?

-- Dr. John W. Hood and Theodosia French Hood
+- Parents: His parents were Dr. John W. Hood and Theodosia French Hood.

-- Lafayette Cemetery, New Orleans, LA.
-His body was later moved to the Hennen family tomb at Metairie Cemetery, New Orleans
+- Burial: He is buried at Lafayette Cemetery, New Orleans, LA.
+His body was later moved to the Hennen family tomb at Metairie Cemetery, New Orleans.

 - Hood’s uncle, U.S. Representative, Richard French, obtained an appointment for Hood at the United States Military Academy, despite a lack of support from Hood’s father.